Bargs/Notes/books/jsTheGoodParts/ch2_notes.md

 An expression statement can either assign values to one or more variables or members, invoke a method, delete a property from an object.
 The = operator is used for assignment.

+## Expressions

+The `typeof` operator produces the values 'number', 'string', 'boolean', 'undefined', 'function', and 'object'. null and arrays return 'object'

+Using `.` or `[]` to specify a property or element of an object or array is called *refinement*.

+Object property names in object literals must be known at compile time because they are treated as literal names, not variable names.

+Function literals can optionally include a name that the function can use to call itself recursively.